ammein/custom-code-editor-a3/README.md

 {{ data.widget.mycode.type }}
 ```

-or you can simply use `apos.log()` to see what's available on `custom-code-editor` objects :
+or you can simply use `apos.log()` to see what's available on `custom-code-editor-a3` objects :

 ```twig
 {{ apos.log(data.widget.mycode) }}
 ```

-# Custom-Code-Editor Options Available
+# Custom-Code-Editor-A3 Options Available

 ```javascript
 // in modules/custom-code-editor-a3/index.js